Info for Residents

 General Assembly #

-We have a general assembly in the assembly hall at the beginning of every semester.
+We have a general assembly at the beginning of every semester.
 We urge you to attend as a resident of this dorm, as this is where the student self-administration is elected.
 It is also a great place to voice any concerns or feedback you have regarding the dorm.